 We are community of educators, teachers, lecturers, professors, engineers and scientists who meet online on the first Monday of every month to talk about Computer Science Education.

 As a journal club, we discuss how published research can be used to improve the teaching and learning of Computer Science, particularly in higher education.
 While the literature is vast and daunting, participating in our journal club will help people to:

-- engage in free and continuous professional development (CPD) every month.
+- engage in free, friendly and frequent continuous professional development (CPD) every month.
 It will further your career too.

 - network with and learn from discussion with like-minded people and experts in their field

 - read the friendly manual (RTFM), one paper at a time